Belgium-based Ryanair pilots confirm their strike this weekend - Many flights cancelled in Brussels and Charleroi

 Apart from the fact that this is a breach of Belgian law, the CNE/ACV unionist assures us that if the Irish company persists and nevertheless recruits other pilots, the union will then encourage the cabin crew to also go on strike.

-To date, Ryanair did not react or express its intention to return to the negotiating table.
+To date, Ryanair did not express its intention to return to the negotiating table, but it issued the following statement:

+According to airport figures, 20 Ryanair flights out of 60 are cancelled at Brussels Airport (5 departures and 5 arrivals on both days) and 62 out of 200 at Charleroi (17 departures and 17 arrivals on Saturday, 15 departures and 13 arrivals on Sunday).
+All these flights are operated by Belgium-based crews.
+The other flights, operated by foreign-based crews, remain scheduled.